-We know independent assessments are a big change for participants, their families and carers.
+We know independent assessments will be a big change for participants, their families and carers.
 That’s why we’ve started to talk about them now, to make sure everyone is prepared for independent assessments to start later this year.

-We will ask participants taking part in the pilot questions about their experience with independent assessments that will help us get this important change right for all NDIS participants when we commence rollout this year.
+We will ask participants taking part in the pilot questions about their experience with independent assessments that will help us get this important change right for all NDIS participants.

 In line with the updated Participant Engagement Payment Policy, participants taking part in the second independent assessment pilot will be eligible for a reimbursement payment.
 The reimbursement will be made at a one-off flat rate of $150 per participant after they have completed an independent assessment.